Edmonton International Airport: Other facilities

 The Premium Outlet Collection EIA outlet mall is located at the airport.
 Construction officially began in spring 2016 on the 428,000 sqft shopping mall and opened on May 2, 2018.
 The mall features over 100 outlet stores, with many of them making their Canadian debut.
-Adjacent to the mall is a business park and hotels.
+Adjacent to the mall are a business park and hotels.

 The RedTail Landing Golf Club and the Century Mile Racetrack and Casino are located on the northeast corner of the airport grounds, while the RAD Torque Raceway is located on the northwest corner.

 In 2016, Aurora Sky began building the world's largest and most advanced marijuana production facility.
 The facility, which is expected to be completed by 2018, will be over 75000 sqm in area and produce more than 100000 kg of cannabis annually.
-In August 2022, the facility was sold and will be used for greenhouse vegetables and other horticulture by Bevo Farms.
+In August 2022, the facility was sold; it will be used for greenhouse vegetables and other horticulture by Bevo Farms.